 Toxic and may cause cancer.

-In case of accident or if you feel unwell, seek medical advice immediately (show the label whenever possible.)
+In case of an accident or if you feel unwell, seek medical advice immediately (show the label whenever possible.)

 Avoid exposure - obtain special instructions before use.